yuan-kuan/yuan-kuan.github.io/index.md

 ## What is the work?

-We are a software house specialized in **frontend**. **Flutter** is the tool of choice, to build mobile applications, web applications, and potentially desktop applications.
+We are a software house specialized in **frontend development**. **Flutter** is the primary tool of choice, to build mobile applications, web applications, and potentially desktop applications.
+Secondary tools is **Svelte** for web only project.
 The aim is to deliver a slick, neat and robust GUI, efficiently.

-As a starter, you will be mostly work on **building Flutter Widgets, composing widgets to form a page, writing Widget tests and passing them.**
+As a starter, you will be mostly work on **building Flutter Widgets, composing widgets to form a page, writing Widget tests and passing them.** Main challenges will be task like ensuring consistent styling, handle loading or missing data, disabling button, form validation, transition animation, accessibility, etc.

 We will practice most of Effective Dart.
 Strictly follow the discipline of logic vs presentation.
 Stateless first, stateful later.
 Asynchronous is our way of life.
 Always keep our Widget and integration tests populous and up to date.
 Test, test and test.